rna-seq/raisin.restkit/README.txt

 The only thing you need to know about this module is that is should reliably deliver resources fetched from a remote server.

-The rnaseq.restyler module uses this module heavily to fetch all the resources for the boxes it renders.
+The raisin.restyler module uses this module heavily to fetch all the resources for the boxes it renders.